- The checkout page is the most important part of the customer journey as it results directly in a sale

 Allow social sign-in

-Checkout page design should entice customer to buy
+Checkout page design should entice customers to buy

 A big part of the order completion process is the overall web design, especially that of the checkout page.
 The simplicity and organization of the design can help your customers easily complete their orders.